-With our new Date Night Collection of Inks, we released a Color Wheel to help you put colors together, to see where our colors are on the spectrum and to show the range of colors.
+With the addition of our Date Night Collection of Inks to the Party Collection, we released a Color Wheel to help you put colors together, to see where our colors are on the spectrum and to show the range of colors.

 Some of our stamping friends have had some questions, so we thought a blog post would help explain!

 The Catherine Pooler Ink Collection has been created with our Color Made Easy System and divided into two main collections of color.